 Carl Denham is forever remembered as the man who captured the giant ape, King Kong, and brought the creature to New York.
-The book, for the first time, tells of Denham’s life, as told by Denham himself.
+This book, for the first time, tells of Denham’s life, as told by Denham himself.

 After Kong’s night of destruction in Manhattan, and the public’s outcry for Denham’s head, he fled U. S. jurisdiction, and “was never seen again.”
 Yet rumors of his whereabouts and doings spread among the small close-knit and closed-mouthed community of explorers and adventurers.

 Forty years after Kong’s night on the town, Frank Dello Stritto, an oil company engineer, and his wife Linda were living in Jakarta, Indonesia, and occasionally spent weekends on the small resort island of Kotok.
 There they met an 80-year-old man who had been living in a fenced-off and guarded house for many years.
 They soon learned that their new friend was Carl Denham.

 Denham had outlived any statutes of limitations on Kong-related lawsuits and criminal charges, as well as any relatives of Kong’s victims who had searched for him.
 He knew that he was near death, and wanted two things: to tell his story and to find one last adventure.

 Over the next two years, Frank and Linda met with Denham often, and learned of his many adventures before, during and after Kong.